When you

 car, the drive consists of crossing the George Washington

-Bridge , taking the Palisades Interstate Parkway north ,
+Bridge Palisades Interstate Parkway north ,

 and getting off at one of the many Harriman exits (exits 15 through 18) that is